webability/DOMCORE/readme.txt

 - more examples temp, lang, datasources, cache
 - patterns: observer, painter, dispatcher, pool, etc.
-- check SHM object when the class into unserial of the SHM memory does not exists => error ? how to manage ? autoload is NOT catchable when shm_get_mem launch it !
+- check SHM object when the class into unserial of the SHM memory does not exists => error ? how to manage ?
+   Note: autoload is NOT catchable when shm_get_mem launch it !

 ----

+Build 104:
+- Error corrected in WATemplate, the ?? metaelement was not working as specified
+- WATemplate modified to support path data access into the data array (i.e. ??VAR1>VAR2>VAR3:templateid?? )
+- WATemplate modified to use hierarchic accesibility on templates (if the template does not exists in a level, it will be searched in the father)

 Build 103 2012/04/03:
 - Replaced 'while' by 'foreach' in WATemplate